zim/javascript-codeclinic-one/README.md

-# Lynda Javascript Code Clinic Challenge One
+# Lynda JS Code Clinic: Challenge One

 ## This project looks at data analysis and stats.